 Lately, I’ve been very conscious and worried regarding the environment and the crisis that is going through and I couldn’t ignore it.
 That’s why after a lot of research, trial and error I decided to make some little changes in my everyday life in order to be more sustainable.
 Replaced my regular toothbrush with a bamboo one, bought stainless steel straws and a reusable bottle, tried bar soaps instead of the liquid ones and generally aimed to reduce my everyday waste and all the plastic packaging that is literally everywhere.

 “Big deal Kate”, you might say.
-To some of you, this change might seem very small and insignificant, but these little steps even though they might not have a huge impact are only the beginning of my transition to a more sustainable way of living.
+To some of you, this change might seem very small and insignificant, but these little steps even though they might not have a huge impact are the beginning of my effort to transition to a more sustainable way of living.

 So what happens with sustainability and fashion?
 I can’t be sustainable if I ignore that section of my life, right?
 But on the other hand, what will I do without all of my favorite clothes?
 And this is where my “transition” to a more sustainable way of life started to get tricky.

 - What do we mean by the word “sustainability”?
 In general, “sustainability” is the ability to continue a certain action on a long term basis.
 When it comes to the environment, it is the ability to maintain practices that will contribute to the quality of the environment indefinitely.
 When it comes to the economy and society is a system that provides a good quality of life and supports a defined level of economic production for a long time.